Structured Shrinkage Priors: Properties

-Because introducing structure does not alter the marginal prior distributions of elements $\beta_j$, the marginal prior distributions of elements $\beta_j$ retain the same sparsity inducing properties of the corresponding independent shrinkage priors.
-Specifically, The SNG and SPN priors generalize the entire class of independent normal-gamma priors and the independent normal-gamma prior with $c=1/2$, respectively.
-Independent normal-gamma priors with $c \leq 1/2$ are known to have an infinite spike or pole at $b_j = 0$, which has been viewed in the literature as a sufficient condition for the recovery of sparse signals \citep{Carvalho2010, Griffin2010, Bhattacharya2015}.
+Because introducing structure does not alter the marginal prior distributions of elements $\beta_j$, the marginal prior distributions of elements $\beta_j$ retain the same sparsity inducing properties of the corresponding independent priors.
+For instance, independent normal-gamma priors with $c \leq 1/2$ are known to have an infinite spike or pole at $b_j = 0$, which has been viewed in the literature as a sufficient condition for the recovery of sparse signals \citep{Carvalho2010, Griffin2010, Bhattacharya2015}.
 Because introducing structure does not alter the marginal prior distributions of elements $\beta_j$, the marginal prior distributions of elements $\beta_j$ under SNG priors with $c \leq 1/2$ and under the SPN prior will also have an infinite spike or pole at $b_j = 0$.
-An additional proof of these results is given in the appendix.
+Proofs are provided in the appendix.